jaianthv/Unwrapping-tomography-images/README.md

 This function determines which coordinates in the list of end_points is closer to point_1, by measuring the Eucledian distance.
 It goes inside `get_start_end_open_end` function.<br>
 returns  *start point coordinates[x1,y1], end point coordinates[x2,y2]*

+14. `close_2_end(img, first_outer_layer_image)` <br>
+To identify how much area of the original image has been transformed.
+With convex hull less than 0.1% volume can be unwrapped, however with contour we find it is upto 1 %.
+So default is 1%.
+Can be changed if needed. <br>
+returns *True/False if the condition is met* in the Unwrapping procedure the number of layers to unwrap will break if it had reached this limit

+15. `get_ref_fill_image(image)`<br>
+With an input border image, it returns the center part of the image filled with 1 and outer 0. returns *image with center filled*

+16. `check_corner_pixels(image)`<br>
+The thinning and the remove protruding function sometime missed defective pixels, especially the corner pixels.
+With this function we multiply the pixels with the directional matrix and find those defective pixels and remove them.
+Once done, it will again check for the presence of anymore protruding pixels. returns *image with corrected pixels*

 ### *Unwrap_single_image.py*